EXCLUSIVE-With Tesla push, India mulls import tax cut if EV makers build locally

 Outside the United States, Tesla currently has a plant in Shanghai - its largest factory worldwide - and one outside Berlin.
 It is building a new plant in Mexico that will focus on a new mass-market EV platform Musk has said will slash costs for consumers.

-(Reporting by Aditi Shah, Aditya Kalra and Nikunj Ohri; Additional reporting by Shivangi Acharya; Editing by Kevin Krolicki and Raju Gopalakrishnan)
+(Reporting by Aditi Shah, Aditya Kalra and Nikunj Ohri; Additional reporting by Shivangi Acharya; Editing by Kevin Krolicki, Raju Gopalakrishnan and Sharon Singleton)

 ((aditi.shah@tr.com; +91-11-4954 8023, +91-11-3015 8023; Reuters Messaging: twitter: @aditishahsays))